Audi Sport Quattro S1 E2 replica is a testament to the golden era of rally racing

 Group B rally racing is often referred to as the golden era of rallying.
 Established in 1982 by the FIA, the short-lived Group B era birthed some of the most legendary rally racers even to this day.
 That includes the famed Audi Sport Quattro S1 E2.

-The Sport Quattro in the video we from Petrolicious isn’t the real thing, but the impeccable replica is probably as close as one can get to it.
+The Sport Quattro in the video from Petrolicious isn’t the real thing, but the impeccable replica is probably as close as one can get to it.
 Volker Gehrt, the owner of the replica, states a toy model his wife purchased for him to keep on his desk was the inspiration to go out and build his own Sport Quattro S1 E2.

 After crossing paths with Roland Gumpert, the father of the Quattro as well as a former Audi motorsport boss and founder of the Gumpert supercar brand, both gentlemen thought it would be a fun undertaking to rebuild the car just as it was in the ‘80s.
 Of course, this kind of undertaking is a lot easier when you have a former Audi motorsport boss on board, who was able to source the obscure and rare parts for the project.